jgbarah/evaluating-foss-projects/kinds.md

 Usually, the evaluation starts by defining a model of the applications (or software modules) to evaluate, and the more relevant characteristics.

-![Evaluation of LibreOffice and Apache Open Office: functional model](functional-evaluation-loaoo-model.png) *Evaluation of LibreOffice and Apache Open Office: functional model.
+![Evaluation of LibreOffice and Apache Open Office: functional model](functional-evaluation-loaoo-model.png) *Evaluation of LibreOffice and Apache Open Office: functional model, as shown in [Comparing LibreOffice with Apache OpenOffice](bib:jonkers-nouws-comparing-lo-aoo).
 All the evaluation in the report is based on this model.*

 ## Evaluation of suitability